Table of contents

 Every leading CRM maker understands the value of working with Google Apps, and offers integrations that help unify your data.
 What this does is: It consolidates information from across interactions and departments and turns your address book into a potent marketing tool.

 1. Zapier integrates Google Contacts with MailChimp and Salesforce

-The Zapier automation tool works very well with Google Contacts and other sales & marketing favourites like Salesforce, Mailchimp and SugarCRM, allowing for ‘zaps’ of data - for example, you can set up zaps that add every new contact from your Gmail account to a Mailchimp list.
+The Zapier automation tool works very well with Google Contacts and other sales & marketing favourites like Salesforce, Mailchimp and SugarCRM, allowing for ‘zaps’ of data – for example, you can set up zaps where every new contact from your Gmail account is added to your CRM platform.